Singularity of Nearcritical Percolation Exploration Paths: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-In order to prove Theorem~\ref{mainthm} we need a lemma which is also of independent interest.
+We partition the rigorous proof of Theorem~\ref{mainthm} in four subsections.
+In Section~\ref{ssec:quad} we prove a lemma which is also of independent interest.
 It states that we can approximate the probability of crossing a quad even if it has fractal boundary and if we use quite weak approximations to it.
+In Section~\ref{ssec:onetriangle} we look at one mesoscopic triangle, whereas in Section~\ref{ssec:manytriangles} we give estimates for many mesoscopic triangles.
+Finally, in Section~\ref{ssec:limit}, we consider the continuum limit to conclude the proof of Theorem~\ref{mainthm}.